Chicago Sun-Times: History

-The 1940s, 1950s and 1960s
+1940s, 1950s, and 1960s

 Among the most prominent members of the newspaper's staff was cartoonist Jacob Burck, who was hired by the Chicago Times in 1938, won a Pulitzer Prize in 1941 and continued with the paper after it became the Sun-Times, drawing nearly 10,000 cartoons over a 44-year career.

-The advice column "Ask Ann Landers" debuted in 1943.
+The advice column Ask Ann Landers debuted in 1943.
 Ann Landers was the pseudonym of staff writer Ruth Crowley, who answered readers' letters until 1955.
-Eppie Lederer, sister of "Dear Abby" columnist Abigail van Buren, assumed the role thereafter as Ann Landers.
+Eppie Lederer, sister of Dear Abby columnist Abigail van Buren, assumed the role thereafter as Ann Landers.

 "Kup's Column", written by Irv Kupcinet, also made its first appearance in 1943.

 Jack Olsen joined the Sun-Times as editor-in-chief in 1954, before moving on to Time and Sports Illustrated magazines and authoring true-crime books.
 Hired as literary editor in 1955 was Hoke Norris, who also covered the civil-rights movement for the Sun-Times.

 Jerome Holtzman became a member of the Chicago Sun sports department after first being a copy boy for the Daily News in the 1940s.
 He and Edgar Munzel, another longtime sportswriter for the paper, both would end up honored by the Baseball Hall of Fame.

 Famed for his World War II exploits, two-time Pulitzer Prize-winning cartoonist Bill Mauldin made the Sun-Times his home base in 1962.
 The following year, Mauldin drew one of his most renowned illustrations, depicting a mourning statue of Abraham Lincoln after the November 1963 assassination of John F. Kennedy.

 Two years out of college, Roger Ebert became a staff writer in 1966, and a year later was named Sun-Times's film critic.
 He continued in this role for the remainder of his life.

-The 1970s
+1970s

 In 1975, a new sports editor at the Sun-Times, Lewis Grizzard, spiked some columns written by sportswriter Lacy J. Banks and took away a column Banks had been writing, prompting Banks to tell a friend at the Chicago Defender that Grizzard was a racist.
 After the friend wrote a story about it, Grizzard fired Banks.
 With that, the editorial employees union intervened, a federal arbitrator ruled for Banks, and 13 months later he got his job back.

 A 25-part series on the Mirage Tavern, a saloon on Wells Street bought and operated by the Sun-Times in 1977, exposed a pattern of civic corruption and bribery, as city officials were investigated and photographed without their knowledge.
 The articles received considerable publicity and acclaim, but a nomination for the Pulitzer Prize met resistance from some who believed the Mirage series represented a form of entrapment.

 In March 1978, the venerable afternoon publication the Chicago Daily News, sister paper of the Sun-Times, went out of business.
 The two newspapers shared the same ownership and office building.
 James F. Hoge, Jr., editor and publisher of the Daily News, assumed the same positions at the Sun-Times, which also retained a number of the Daily News's editorial personnel.